A Large-Scale Probing Analysis of Speaker-Specific Attributes in Self-Supervised Speech Representations: Introduction

-This study is motivated by the following research questions: \textbf{how do speech SSL models disentangle and represent different categories of speaker-specific attributes across their layers and how do various model families and scales differ in encoding these attributes?} While previous studies have investigated various acoustic and linguistic properties encoded in deep speaker embeddings \cite{wang17g_Interspeech, raj19asru} and speech SSL representations \cite{pasad2021asru, pasad2023icassp, choi24b_interspeech, singla2022icdmw, Ashihara}, this study is the first to systematically investigate a curated set of speaker-specific attributes encoded in a large scale of speech SSL models and variants.
-By framing the analysis of continuous attributes as a classification task with discretised labels, we facilitate a more direct and intuitive comparison across models.
-This approach allows us to understand how these large models learn to separate the dynamic, stylistic elements of speech, yielding practical implications for model selection in downstream tasks.
+This study serves as a comprehensive explainability analysis and is motivated by the following research questions: \textbf{how do speech SSL models disentangle and represent different categories of speaker-specific attributes across their layers, and how do various model families and scales differ in encoding these attributes?} While previous studies have investigated various acoustic and linguistic properties encoded in deep speaker embeddings \cite{wang17g_Interspeech, raj19asru} and speech SSL representations \cite{pasad2021asru, pasad2023icassp, choi24b_interspeech, singla2022icdmw, Ashihara}, this study is the first to systematically investigate a curated set of speaker-specific attributes encoded across a wide range of speech SSL models and variants.
+By framing the analysis of continuous attributes as a classification task with discretised labels, a more direct and intuitive comparison across models is conducted.
+This approach facilitates an understanding of how these large models learn to separate the dynamic and stylistic elements of speech, giving practical implications for model selection in downstream tasks.